pavelm14/Eudaminae_phylogeny/bioinformatics/installations/ASTRAL.md

 This is it!
 ASTRAL-III is installed at `/storage/plzen1/home/pavelmatos/software/ASTRAL/astral.5.7.3.jar`.

 ## ASTRAL in frontend brno2!!!
-ASTRAL 5.6.3 is also installed at `pavelmatos@skirit:~$`{.bash}.
+ASTRAL 5.6.3 is also installed at `pavelmatos@skirit:~$`.
 Unfortunately, on October 21, 2019, there was a shutdown on the server room `brno2` and by now everything in the path has changed.
 This has screwed all my installations, such as R packages, etc.

 Fortunately, ASTRAL is still installed correctly and I can call the program using the old path `/storage/brno2/home/pavelmatos/software/ASTRAL/astral.5.6.3.jar`.